2004 Security Report

 Illegal Drug Use and Alcohol Possession

 Illegal drug use and alcohol possession are violations of Birthingway policy.
 The College holds a strict policy against students attending class, clinicals, births, or any other practice settings in any condition other than clearheaded, able to concentrate and make good decisions.
-Individuals who do not take seriously their responsibilities to the women and babies they work with and who attempt to work in an intoxicated state -- whether from alcohol, marijuana, street drugs, or too much caffeine -- will be expelled from the program.
+Individuals who do not take seriously their responsibilities to the women and babies they work with and who attempt to work in an intoxicated state -- whether from alcohol, marijuana, street drugs, or even too much caffeine -- will be expelled from the program.

 Community Resources available for individuals who are alcohol and/or drug affected include: